mochoy/personal-site/src/assets/blog/a_crash_course_on_landing_internships/a_crash_course_on_landing_internships.md

 Your first internship is always the hardest, so unless you're *highly* skilled or something, it's more important to spam applications and see what sticks.
 You're at the bottom of the barrel in these situations and applications are always a crapshoot, which is why sheer volume is so important.
 As an undergrad without any internships or notable experience, your resume probably looks 99% identical to others in a similar situation, which coincedenally happens to be like 90% of EE undergrads.

+Once you gain more experience and become a more attactive candidate, you're better able to focus on more specific roles that match your interest and can slow down on the volume of applications.

 ## Quality or Quantity?